Keep The Rock Rugged

 Hikers at Freshwater Bay, NL (Photo by NCC)

-NCC’s Keep The Rock Rugged Campaign is an ambitious campaign to raise $3 million to advance conservation in the province.
-Over $1 million has already been committed!
-Together with your support, we will unlock dollar-for-dollar matching, leveraging up to $1 million from the Government of Canada and ensure the campaign’s success.
+Your support will unlock dollar-for-dollar matching, leveraging up to $1 million from the Government of Canada to ensure the campaign’s success.

 Your donation will:

-- connect the puzzle pieces to expand two keystone nature reserves at Salmonier Nature Reserve and Grand Codroy Estuary Nature Reserve;
+- connect the puzzle pieces to expand two keystone nature reserves: Salmonier Nature Reserve and Grand Codroy Estuary Nature Reserve;

 - double the number of youth internships in the province each year;

-- engage the community in five events per year;
+- provide us with the opportunity to engage the community in five events per year;

 Donate today to support conservation in Newfoundland and Labrador and double your gift!
-Your contribution will help unlock funds from the Government of Canada.
+Your contribution will help unlock funds from the Government of Canada and private funders.